 Burglary charges are always felony offenses in Texas unless the defendant is charged with the burgling of a coin-operated machine or a vehicle.
 In which case their crime will be classified as a Class A Misdemeanor offense.
-Even then, burglarizing a coin-operated machine or vehicle can be enhanced to a State Jail Felony if the defendant is determined to be a habitual offender.
+Even then, burglarizing a coin-operated machine or vehicle can be enhanced to a State Jail Felony or worse should the defendant be determined a habitual offender.

 Criminal Penalties for Burglary in Texas

-Defendants arrested for burglarizing a habitation with the intent or in an attempt to commit a felony other than theft will be charged under 1st Degree Felony guidelines which, if convicted, can lead to a prison sentence of anywhere from 5 years to life.
+Defendants arrested for burglarizing a habitation with the intent or in an attempt to commit a felony other than theft will be charged under 1st Degree Felony guidelines.
+1st Degree felony convictions carry a prison sentence of anywhere from 5 years to life.

 Arrested for Burglary in Brazoria County?

 Call Angleton Criminal Defense Lawyer Sandra J. Oballe

 Whether you were accused of burglary in Angleton, Pearland, Alvin, or elsewhere in Brazoria County, you can count on the Law Office of Sandra J. Oballe to be the fierce fighter you’ll need in your corner.

 Although I’m from Houston, I’ve lived in Angleton for a number of years and have become quite familiar with many sitting Brazoria County judges, prosecutors, and staff(s).

 If there’s a way out for you, we’ll find it.